 High-density tiger population in a rhino and buffalo prey system, though sightings can be hard in tall grass.

-• Wild Water BuffaloENEndangered
+• Wild Water BuffaloBubalus arnee

 A globally important population occupying wet grasslands and beels.

-• Swamp DeerVUVulnerable
+• Swamp DeerRucervus duvaucelii

 The eastern barasingha race, associated with marshy grasslands.